 - Eric: Good morning!
 My name is Eric.
 I'm new here. - Robert: Good morning, Eric.
-I'm Robert. - Robert: Robert, what department do you work in?Robert: I work in the Sales & Marketing Department.Eric: Then you have to deal with people a lot. - Robert: Exactly!
-Our responsibility is to focus on customers, find and direct outside vendors, - etc. Which department do you work for? - Eric: I work for the R&D Department.
+I'm Robert. - Eric: Robert, what department do you work in?

+Robert: I work in the Sales & Marketing Department. - Exactly!
+Our responsibility is to focus on - customers, find and direct outside vendors, etc. Which department do you work for? - Eric: I work for the R&D Department.
 I studied industrial design when I was a - college student. - Robert: Very creative job! - Eric: Yes.
 We are responsible for creating new - products, systems or ideas that enable people to lead better lives. - Robert: And, we take the responsibility to sell - the products you design! - Eric: Right.
 So, we'll often cooperate in the future.